 Explicit and tacit knowledge

 CESIUM’s explicit knowledge is in the fusion of police and local authority data to support Multi-Agency Child Exploitation (MACE) meetings.
 Comprising Lincolnshire’s police force, health agencies and county council, “the weekly MACE meeting draws together information from different partner agencies to explore the options available for tackling child exploitation in the community”.
-Within a rigorous data governance regime, CESIUM presently draws together information by fusing police data, while plans are in place to add local authority data.
+Within a rigorous data governance regime, CESIUM presently draws together information by fusing police data.
 The platform then displays a timeline of a child’s case history and a network graph of their associates to identify potential threats.
 The algorithms additionally use the past MACE decisions to risk-assess and prioritise children who are potentially vulnerable to exploitation.
 This automated processing of data at scale saves MACE workers many hours in manual processing and helps identify children they may have missed.

 As a sociotechnical system comprising cutting edge technologies, the professional instinct of LSCP’s members remains central to CESIUM and protecting children.